 In Memory of Frank Howson (1952–2024)

 MUFF Forever Patron.
-Artist, filmmaker, actor, mentor, rebel, friend.
+Artist, filmmaker, musician, actor, mentor, rebel, friend.

-Frank Howson was a filmmaker, actor, writer, painter, producer, and fine artist — and for many years the Executive Producer, Patron, and tireless champion of MUFF.
+Frank Howson was a filmmaker, actor, writer, painter, producer, songwriter, and fine artist — and for many years the Executive Producer, Jury President, Patron, and tireless champion of MUFF.

 His creative energy, generosity, and unwavering support helped shape the Melbourne Underground Film Festival into what it is today.